 Who We Are

-Over the ensuing 55 years, this founding relationship has grown into an extensive partnership with the Australian Department of Defence, national security agencies and local industry spanning the air, land, maritime, information technology, space and civil business areas.
+Over the ensuing decades, this founding relationship in the aeronautics domain has grown into an extensive partnership with the Australian Department of Defence, national security agencies and local industry spanning the air, land, maritime, information technology, and space domains.
+Lockheed Martin has also expanded in civil business areas, such as information technology, transport & logistics and energy.

-The RAAF today operates 12 C-130Js, and the Australian Government has selected the F-35A 'Lightning II' multi-role fighter to replace the current ‘Hornet’ fighter fleet.
-An initial tranche of 14 aircraft is to be acquired under project Air 6000, with up to 100 of the unique fifth generation fighters to be ordered over the next decade.
+The RAAF today operates 12 C-130Js, and the Australian Government has selected the F-35A 'Lightning II' multi-role fighter to replace the current Hornet fighter fleet.
+An initial tranche of 72 aircraft is to be acquired under project AIR 6000, with up to 100 of the unique fifth generation fighters to be ordered over the next decade.

-Through the wholly-owned Lockheed Martin Australia (LMA), an enviable record of successfull program execution and delivery of innovative capability has been established, all focused on satifying the most difficult needs of its Australian customers.
+Through the wholly-owned Lockheed Martin Australia (LMA), an enviable record of successful program execution and delivery of innovative capability has been established, all focused on satisfying the most difficult needs of its Australian customers.

-A case in point is the innovative Jindalee Over-the-Horizon Radar Network (JORN), which since 2003 has provided a unique vehicle for long range surveillance and national border protection.
+A case in point is the innovative Jindalee Operational Radar Network (JORN), which since 2003 has provided a unique vehicle for long range surveillance and national border protection.
 Local development and progressive enhancement of the system has established Australia as a world leader in long range radar and surveillance technology.
-Continual innovation by Lockheed Martin staff is providing long-term savings under the Strategic Reform Program, while sustaining a skilled workforce to progress the next round of system upgrades.
+Continual innovation by Lockheed Martin staff has provided long-term savings under the Strategic Reform Program, while sustaining a skilled workforce to progress the next round of system upgrades.

-Lockheed Martin capabilities in advanced radar, communications and systems integration have been further applied to deliver a state-of-the-art Advanced Train Management System (ATMS) for the Australian Rail Track Corporation.
-This advanced technology promises substantial productivity improvements and assocated cost reductions in train system management, thus helping to position Australia at the forefront of rail technology innovation worldwide.
+Lockheed Martin capabilities in advanced radar, communications and systems integration have been further applied to devise a state-of-the-art Advanced Train Management System (ATMS) for the Australian Rail Track Corporation.
+This advanced technology promises substantial productivity improvements and associated cost reductions in train system management, thus helping to position Australia at the forefront of rail technology innovation worldwide.

 Looking to the future, LMA is now working to apply its engineering capabilities, along with other leading edge technologies, to Australia’s next generation of undersea and surface ships.
-Projects in focus include: the 12 future submarines (project Sea 1000) – set to replace the existing ‘Collins’-class boats after 2025; while platform and combat system options drawn from our Littoral Combat Ship are relevant to the Offshore Patrol Vessel (project Sea 1180) and replacement ‘Anzac’-class frigate (project Sea 5000) fleets.
+Projects in focus include: the Future Submarine (project SEA 1000) – set to replace the existing ‘Collins’-class boats after 2025; while platform, sensor and combat system options drawn from our AEGIS family and Littoral Combat Ship are relevant to the Offshore Patrol Vessel (project SEA 1180), replacement ‘Anzac’-class frigate (project SEA 5000), and fleet replenishment (project SEA 1654) fleets.

 Lockheed Martin is also an acknowledged leader in the delivery of world class simulation and training systems.
 Focusing on fixed wing pilot and aircraft maintainer training through to automated ship control systems, LMA recognises that one size does not fit all, and we are working to provide scalable and tailored solutions to meet Australia’s current and future simulation and training needs.
-One current pursuit is the delivery of an innovative solution for the ADF’s future Pilot Training System (project Air 5428), drawing off our Basic Wings Course solution for the Republic of Singapore Air Force.
+'Team 21' - Lockheed Martin Australia, Pilatus and Hawker Pacific was selected as the successful tenderer for the ADF’s future Pilot Training System (project AIR 5428), which draws off our several years of successful provision of the Basic Wings Course solution for the Republic of Singapore Air Force.

 LMA could not have achieved its growth in Australia without the firm commitment of its local partners.
-Through mentoring under the early development stages of the F-35 program, several Australian-owned companies have now won significant contracts building components for the aircraft.
-Moving forward as the F-35 program heads into full rate production, millions of dollars of additional contract opportunities will become available to local industry.
+Through mentoring under the early development stages of the F-35 program, a number of Australian-owned companies have now won significant contracts building components for the aircraft worth in excess of US$450 million.
+Moving forward as the F-35 program heads into full rate production, up to US$6 billion of additional contract opportunities will become available to local industry.

 To further extend its local partnership base, LMA signed a Global Supply Chain Deed with the Commonwealth of Australia, which extends existing (and new) relationships with local enterprises into global component and sub-system supply chain opportunities for future contracts won in Australia.
-We have opened an Australian Office of Industrial Participation to leverage GSC opportunities for local industry related to a much broader range of military contracts, including the MH-60R naval helicopter acqusition (Air 9000/8) now underway.
+We have opened an Australian Office of Industrial Participation to leverage GSC opportunities for local industry related to a much broader range of military contracts.

-Our Vision: Powered by Innovation, Guided by Integrity, We help our customers achieve their most challenging goals
+Powered by innovation, guided by integrity, we help our customers achieve their most challenging goals

 - Do What's Right